Water Laws and Regulations

 Beasley Allen’s Water Litigation

 Benzene is a colorless or pale-yellow chemical formed in some natural processes and is also a byproduct and ingredient in a multitude of industrial applications.
-Benzene is a major threat to the environment and is extremely toxic to human health.
+It is a major threat to the environment and is extremely toxic to human health.
 According to the American Cancer Society, it is one of the top 20 most used and produced chemicals in the U.S. It is so common, in fact, that it has recently been discovered at dangerous levels in many popular sunscreen and other sun care products.